>> Utah Lakes

 - Current Water Level: 69% full - Last Updated August 15, 2007

 - Volume Capacity: 162,798 acre-feet

 - Avg.
 Depth: 65.3 ft.

-Fishing has been slow for trout and good for walleye and bass.
+Fishing Conditions: Fishing has been good for trout and walleye and slow for other species.

 Additional Fishing Info: